minnib578/DL-ML/README.md

    ![image](https://user-images.githubusercontent.com/63558665/117905255-e4ea3d80-b2a0-11eb-8f2b-97c830082280.png)

-* Logistic Regression is used to predict the categorical dependent variable using a given set of independent variables, and it is used for solving classification problem.In logistic Regression, we predict the values of categorical variables.Maximum likelihood estimation method is used for estimation of accuracy.The output of Logistic Regression problem can be only between the 0 and 1.In logistic regression, we pass the weighted sum of inputs through an activation function that can map values in between 0 and 1.
-Such activation function is known as sigmoid function and the curve obtained is called as sigmoid curve. example:credit card default
+* Logistic Regression is used to predict the categorical variable using a given set of independent variables, and it is used for solving classification problem.Maximum likelihood estimation method is used for the estimation of accuracy.The output of Logistic Regression problem can be only between the 0 and 1.In logistic regression, we pass the weighted sum of inputs through an activation function that can map values in between 0 and 1.
+Such activation function is known as sigmoid function.

+example:Spam Detection:Spam detection is a binary classification problem where we are given an email and we need to classify whether or not it is spam.
+If the email is spam, we label it 1; if it is not spam, we label it 0.

 #### 2)  what is gradient descent?
 Gradient descent is an optimization algorithm that's used when training a machine learning model.
-It's based on a convex function and tweaks its parameters iteratively to   minimize a given function to its local minimum.Gradient descent is a convex function.
+It's based on a convex function and tweaks its parameters iteratively to   minimize a given function to its local minimum.

 how does gradient descent work?
 The equation below describes what gradient descent does: b is the next position of our climber, while a represents his current position.
 The minus sign refers to the minimization part of gradient descent.
 The gamma in the middle is a waiting factor(stepsize) and the gradient term ( Δf(a) ) is simply the direction of the steepest descent.